shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/part-2.md

         }
     }
 ```

-`votable()` is called in the `vote()` function.
+`votable()` is called within the `vote()` function.
 It is used to verify if a proposal can be voted on.

 ```
     function payCharity(uint256 proposalId)
         external
         onlyStakeholder("Only stakeholders are allowed to make payments") {
         CharityProposal storage charityProposal = charityProposals[proposalId];
         if (charityProposal.paid)
             revert("Payment has been made to this charity");
         if (charityProposal.votesFor <= charityProposal.votesAgainst)
             revert(
                 "The proposal does not have the required amount of votes to pass" );
         charityProposal.paid = true;
         charityProposal.paidBy = msg.sender;
         emit PaymentTransfered(
             msg.sender,
             charityProposal.charityAddress,
             charityProposal.amount
         );
         return charityProposal.charityAddress.transfer(charityProposal.amount);
 }
 ```

-This function makes payment to a Charity after the voting period of the proposal has ended.
-It takes the proposal id as an argument and gets the proposal from the mapping.
-Line 95-101 checks if the charity has already been paid or if the number of votes in support of the proposal is lesser than those against.
-If those two conditions are true then the transaction will be reverted with the right error message.
-If not, make the paid property of the proposal true, set the address of the stakeholder making the payment, emit the PaymentTransfered event for logging purposes then finally transfer the payment to the charity.
+`payCharity` handles payment to the specified address after the voting period of the proposal has ended.
+It takes the proposalId as an argument and retreives that proposal from the mapping.
+We check whether the charity has already been paid or if the number of supporting votes is less than those against.
+If either of these conditions are true then the transaction will be reverted with an error message.
+If not, the paid property of the proposal is set true, the address of the stakeholder making the payment is set, and finally emit the PaymentTransfered event for logging purposes and transfer the payment to the charity address.

 ```
 receive() external payable {